esphome/esphome-docs/components/lock/index.rst

 ``lock.open`` Action
 ************************

-This action open (e.g. unlatch) a lock with the given ID off when executed.
+This action opens (e.g. unlatch) a lock with the given ID off when executed.

 .. code-block:: yaml